vbookshelf/How-to-Add-Arduino-Tool-Calls-to-Ai-Chat/README.md

 # Connect Ai to the Physical World with Arduino

 The attached notebook and Arduino code is a simple example that shows how to connect Python code running in a local Jupyter Notebook to an Arduino.
-This setup gives a user the ability to tell AI chat agents to take actions in the real world e.g. switch on a light.
-The agent executes the user's natural language instructions by making function calls (tool calls) to the Arduino.
+This setup gives a user the ability to tell AI to take actions in the real world e.g. switch on a light.
+The Ai executes the user's natural language instructions by making function calls (tool calls) to the Arduino.

 This beginner-friendly example will help you quickly grasp the fundamentals of connecting AI to the physical world.